 A nested token does not need to use the same encoding as the enclosing token.
-This is to allow Composite Devices to be built without regards to the encoding supported by their Attesters.
-Thus a CBOR-encoded token like a CWT or UCCS can have a JWT as a nested token submodule and a JSON-encoded token can have a CWT or UCCS as a nested token submodule.
+This is to allow Composite Devices to be built without regards to the encoding supported by their Attesters. a CBOR-encoded token like a CWT can have a JWT as a nested token submodule and vice versa.